ANL-CESAR/XSBench/README.txt

 In a particle transport simulation, every time a particle changes energy or crosses a material boundary, a new macroscopic cross section must be calculated.
-The time spent looking up and calculating the required cross section information often accounts for well over half of the total active runtime of the simulation.
+The time spent looking up and calculating the required cross section information often accounts for nearly 85% of the total active runtime of the simulation.
 XSBench uses a unionized energy grid to facilitate cross section lookups for randomized particle energies.
 There are a similar number of energy grid points, material types, and nuclides